Magnus Chase and the Gods of Asgard

-Magnus Chase and the Gods of Asgard is a trilogy of fantasy novels written by American author Rick Riordan with the subject of Norse mythology and published by Disney-Hyperion.
-It is based on Norse mythology and is set in the same universe as the Camp Half-Blood Chronicles and The Kane Chronicles series.
+Magnus Chase and the Gods of Asgard is a trilogy of fantasy novels based on Norse mythology written by American author Rick Riordan and published by Disney-Hyperion.
+It is set in the same universe as the Camp Half-Blood Chronicles and The Kane Chronicles series.
 The first book, The Sword of Summer, was released on October 6, 2015.
 The second book, The Hammer of Thor, was released on October 4, 2016.
 The Ship of the Dead, the third book, was released on October 3, 2017.

 The main protagonist, Magnus Chase, son of the Vanir god of fertility Frey, narrates the novel in first person.
 He is a cousin of Annabeth Chase, a main character of the Percy Jackson and the Olympians and The Heroes of Olympus series, who links the two series together.

 Books

 The Sword of Summer

-The Sword of Summer is the first book in the series, released on October 6, 2015, as a hardcover, ebook, and audiobook.
+The Sword of Summer is the first book in the series, released on October 6, 2015, as a hardcover, e-book, and audiobook.
 The novel is narrated by Magnus Chase, a homeless Bostonian orphan, who learns he is the son of a Norse god at first knowing from his uncle.
 On the same day, he is confronted by a fire giant named Surt, who wishes to claim a sword called "Sumarbrander" (the "Sword of Summer", or "Jack").
-In the fight, Magnus is killed and carried to an ancient interpretation of the Norse afterlife by a Valkyrie named Samirah al-Abbas (Sam).
-With the help of Sam, a Dwarf named Blitz, and an elf named Hearth, Magnus ruins the giant's plans to free the Fenris Wolf and hasten Ragnarök.
+In the fight, Magnus is killed and carried to an ancient interpretation of the Norse afterlife, named Valhalla, by a Valkyrie named Samirah "Sam" al-Abbas.
+With the help of Sam, a dwarf named Blitz, and an elf named Hearth, Magnus ruins the giant's plans to free the Fenris Wolf and hasten Ragnarök.

 The novel has been well-received since its publication, but was not a "big front-runner" among other bestselling books in 2015.
 It debuted at #1 on the New York Times Children's Middle Grade Hardcover Best Sellers list, and rose to #3 on Amazon's best-selling Children's Books list for 2015.
 It also won the Goodreads Choice Award for Middle Grade & Children's books in 2015.
 The Sword of Summer has been especially praised as an excellent continuation of author Rick Riordan's writing style, although some critics have expressed regret that the book only meets the expectations of fans, rather than surpassing them.

 The Sword of Summer was later published in several foreign-language editions, as well as a UK edition with the same title (published by Puffin Books).
 Its foreign-language editions include ones in Spanish, Portuguese, Italian, Turkish, Dutch, German, Bulgarian, Finnish, Polish, French, Norwegian, Chinese, Czech, Russian, Romanian, Indonesian and Hebrew.
 While the U.S. editions have cover art by illustrator John Rocco, most foreign editions have unique art created by other artists and illustrators.
 In the U.S., several unique promotional editions were released by different booksellers during the initial publication; the mass-merchandiser Target, for example, released its books with an included poster of the Nine Worlds of Norse mythology.